rr-learning/rrc_2022_datasets/README.md

 ### Evaluating a policy in simulation

-This package installs an executable `rrc2022_evaluate_pre_stage` which can be used to evaluate a policy in simulation.
+This package contains an executable module `rrc_2022_datasets.evaluate_pre_stage`, which can be used to evaluate a policy in simulation.
 As arguments it expects the task ("push" or "lift") and a Python class that implements the policy, following the `PolicyBase` interface:

-    rrc2022_evaluate_pre_stage push my_package.MyPolicy
+    python3 -m rrc_2022_datasets.evaluate_pre_stage push my_package.MyPolicy

 For more options see `--help`.

-This tool is also used for the evaluation of submissions in the pre-stage of the challenge (hence the name).
+This is also used for the evaluation of submissions in the pre-stage of the challenge (hence the name).